 Divorce brings up feelings of hurt, resentment and overall lack of control.
 When it comes to splitting up assets, divorcing parties generally have a hard time reaching an agreement.
 Furthermore, resulting in putting the fate of their possessions in a judge’s hands.If this is your predicament, take a moment to rethink the decision of arguing in front of a judge.
 Mediation will save divorcing couples thousands of dollars.

-Jeff Wittliff is an attorney at Griffith, Young, and Lass in Carlsbad, California and offers some helpful advice on the mediation process.
+Attorney Jeff Wittliff offers some helpful advice on the mediation process.
 He often encourages his clients to reach an agreement through mediation with the goal of saving money on attorney fees.
 Wittliff said the savings can be as astronomical as tens of thousands of dollars.

 “I explain to them the cost of the trial and how strong their case is,” Wittliff said.
 “While I generally do not give the odds of winning, I will let them know if the law is on their side on an issue or not.”